awsdocs/amazon-pinpoint-developer-guide/doc-source/analytics-query-results.md

 | Rows\.Values\.Type | The data type of the value specified in the Values\.Value field\. |
 | Rows\.Values\.Value | The actual value for the metric that was queried, including any filters that were applied\. |

- For information about the fields in a JSON response to a query for a journey execution metric or journey activity execution metric, see [Standard Amazon Pinpoint Analytics Metrics](analytics-standard-metrics.md)\.
+ For information about the fields in a JSON response to a query for a journey execution metric or journey activity execution metric, see [Standard Amazon Pinpoint analytics metrics](analytics-standard-metrics.md)\.